lucas-rodrigues-goes/framework-dnd/docs/planned/COMBAT PROFICIENCIES.md

 - Expertise: Your attacks force opponents to make a Strength Saving throw with a difficulty of 10 + your strength modifier, being knocked prone on a fail.

 ### Polearm
-- Proficiency: While wielding pikes, halberds, glaives, spears, and tridents you can make attacks of opportunity when opponents first step into your range, or when opponents within range make attack rolls against a creature other than you.
 - Expertise: Using your reaction to make an opportunity attack grants you an extra attack.
 Which can be used immediately, or when you would normally make an opportunity attack.

 ### Bow